energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 ^^^^^^^^^^^^^^^
 The mathematical problem described in the previous sections could in principle be solved for a whole year split into time steps, but with all likelihood the problem would become extremely demanding in computational terms when attempting to solve the model with a realistically sized dataset.
 Therefore, the problem is split into smaller optimization problems that are run recursively throughout the year.

-The following figure shows an example of such approach, in which the optimization horizon is one day, with a look-ahead (or overlap) period of one day.
+The following figure shows an example of such approach, in which the optimization horizon is two days, including a look-ahead (or overlap) period of one day.
 The initial values of the optimization for day j are the final values of the optimization of the previous day.
 The look-ahead period is modelled to avoid issues related to the end of the optimization period such as emptying the hydro reservoirs, or starting low-cost but non-flexible power plants.
 In this case, the optimization is performed over 48 hours, but only the first 24 hours are conserved.

 .. image:: figures/rolling_horizon.png

-Although the previous example corresponds to an optimization horizon and an overlap of one day, these two values can be adjusted by the user in the Dispa-SET configuration file.
+The optimization horizon and overlap period can be adjusted by the user in the Dispa-SET configuration file.
 As a rule of thumb, the optimization horizon plus the overlap period should at least be twice the maximum duration of the time-dependent constraints (e.g. the minimum up and down times).
 In terms of computational efficiency, small power systems can be simulated with longer optimization horizons, while larger systems should reduce this horizon, the minimum being one day.

 References